alicevision/meshroom-manual/source/node-reference/nodes/KeyframeSelection.rst

 This is a node for keyframe selection from video, which removes too similar or too blurry images.

-Note: At the moment, KeyframeSelection can not be used as input for CameraInit.
+..
+Note:: At the moment, KeyframeSelection can not be used as input for CameraInit.
 We cannot know in advance how many images will be extracted, but the total number of images is required for render farm submisson.
 So when adding a video file to Meshroom, the following Message will appear: "You need to manually compute the KeyframeSelection node and then reimport the created images into Meshroom for the reconstruction."

 To automatically add extracted frames to your project you can copy the output folder path of KeyframeExtraction and set it as the Live Reconsturuction Image Folder Path.
 Then start watching the folder and execute the graph.
 ``https://github.com/alicevision/meshroom/issues/232``